marc0janssen/restic-backup-helper/README.md

 ## Volumes

 * `/data` - This is the data that gets backed up.
 Just [mount](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) it to wherever you want.
+* `/log` - This holds the logfiles of the ran backups.
+Just [mount](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) it to wherever you want.

 ## Set the hostname